 Add the ribbon or string to hang the wreath

-It’s as easy as that to create a DIY Holiday Wreath on a budget and in only 5 minutes!
-The best part is that this wreath is reusable and won’t cause a big mess in your home!
-An easy update would be to replace the ribbon or add some festive material lkike pinecones or berries.
-This wreath would be easy to update year after year.
+It’s as easy as 1, 2, 3 to create a DIY Holiday Wreath on a budget and in less than 5 minutes!
+The best part is these wreaths are reusable and won’t cause a big mess in your home!
+A simple update would be to replace the ribbon or add some festive material like pinecones or berries.
+These wreaths could be updated year after year.

 COST of DIY HOLIDAY WREATHS

 TOTAL: $7.72 (For 3 wreaths!
 It works out to only $2.57 each, which is a bargain!)